liqotech/liqo/docs/usage/reflection.md

 ### Ingresses

 The propagation of **Ingress** resources enables the configuration of multiple points of entrance for **external traffic**.
-*Ingress* resources are propagated **verbatim** into the remote cluster, except for the *IngressClassName* field, which is left empty.
+*Ingress* resources are propagated **verbatim** into remote clusters, except for the *IngressClassName* field, which is left empty.
-Hence, selecting the default *ingress class* in the remote cluster, as the local one might not be present.
+Hence, selecting the default *ingress class* in the remote cluster, as the local one (i.e., the one in the origin cluster) might not be present.

 (UsageReflectionStorage)=